-A hard-bitten music producer takes an ambitious, wannabe hick from the sticks under her wing in bittersweet Russian comedy “Pop.”
+A hard-bitten music producer (veteran Tatiana Vasilyeva) takes an ambitious, wannabe hick from the sticks (newcomer Elena Velikanova) under her wing in bittersweet Russian comedy “Pop.”
 Despite distinct air of deja vu about the plot, first-feature helmer Elena Nikolaeva and scribe Yuri Korotkov gussy up material nicely with local color, while main leads have harmonious onscreen chemistry.
 Boosted by cameos from well-known Russian recording stars, “Pop” should sing cheerful B.O. tune at home and could strike chords with auds in neighboring countries.
 Producers may wish to eye it for potential remake.

 Armed with her guitar, a business card and plenty of chutzpah, 18-year-old Slavka (fresh-featured Velikanova) gets off the bus and makes her way to the spacious Moscow home of Larisa (Vasilyeva from “Coffee With Lemon,” sporting a Gena Rowlands look).
 The latter is a music industry producer-cum-agent-cum-Svengala who’s just kicked her younger b.f. out on the street.
 Despite having seen more wide-eyed girls desperate to break into the biz than she’s had hot borsht, Larisa takes a shine to the spunky newcomer, especially when she holds her own in the banter stakes and helpfully fixes Larisa’s car.